 The 2015 survey population makeup included for first time the participation by Olivia Newton-John Cancer Research Institute (an MRI).
 The 2015 NSRC participants (please provide link) are listed in full.

 The 2015 survey comprised 18 main questions, one supplementary question, and an optional case study.
 Patents data was sourced from IP Australia’s Data Analytics Hub for the second year.
-Data on start-ups w reintroduced within the NSRC survey instrument.
+Data on start-ups was reintroduced within the NSRC survey instrument.
 On completion of the survey, organisations were provided with a PDF copy of their validated return.

 Unit Record Data